ChristElise/christelise.github.io/_posts/2024-10-27-dreaming-walkthrough.md

 2024/10/26 10:06:01 CMD: UID=1002  PID=40960  | /usr/bin/python3.8 /home/morpheus/restore.py
 ```

-We can see that the a cron job run by the user with UID 1002 (morpheus) runs the `/home/morpheus/restore.py` script  after every one minute.
+We can see that a cron job run by the user with UID 1002 (Morpheus) runs the `/home/morpheus/restore.py` script every minute.
 Let's read this Python script file.
 ```bash
 death@dreaming:/tmp$ cat /home/morpheus/restore.py
 from shutil import copy2 as backup